qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog30/index.rst

 This feature was developed by Bernhard Ströbl

-Feature: pole of inaccessibility algorithm
+Feature: Pole of inaccessibility algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~